IBM-Cloud/dashdb-nodejs-helloworld/README.md

 For more detailed information on troubleshooting your application, see the [Troubleshooting section](https://www.ng.bluemix.net/docs/troubleshoot/tr.html) in the Bluemix documentation.

 ## Contribute
 We are more than happy to accept external contributions to this project, be it in the form of issues or pull requests.
-If you find a bug or want an enhancement to be added to the sample application, please report via the [issues section](https://github.com/IBM-Bluemix/dashdb-nodejs-helloworld/issues) or even better, fork the project and submit a pull request with your fix!
+If you find a bug or want an enhancement to be added to the sample application, please report via the [issues section](https://github.com/IBM-Bluemix/dashdb-nodejs-helloworld/issues) or even better, fork the project and submit a pull request with your fix.
 Pull requests will be evaulated on an individual basis based on value add to the sample application.

 ## Privacy Notice